community-privacy/community-privacy.github.io/_pages/about.md

 In addition to building relationships and community, as well as organizing events for privacy, cryptography, and community organizing, we anticipate the creation of:

 - **Open-source technical prototypes** and proofs-of-concept of privacy-preserving tools and community-focused applications
-- **Original research** and writing, e.g. blog posts, whitepapers, reports
+- **Original research** and writing, e.g. blog posts, whitepapers, reports, policy briefs
 - Development of **educational resources** and guides, e.g. publications or public-facing workshops
 - **Participatory co-design workshops**, including write-ups of learnings and takeaways, and process documentation